Customer Experience Strategy

 • management load (20%)

-A common pattern is:
+A common decision sequence is:

-1. use augmentation for fast capacity relief
+1. use staff augmentation for immediate volume relief

-2. stabilize process and QA
+2. stabilize QA and coaching performance

 • target SLA/CSAT outcomes

-• ownership boundaries
+• ownership boundaries by function

 • governance cadence and reporting format